 Monitors and TVs

-Monitors and TVs, whether they be LED or CRT, require a more complicated recycling process.
+Monitors and TVs require a more complicated recycling process.
 Oftentimes refurbishing is the best option, as the recycling process is expensive and time-consuming.
 However, these devices still need recycling of some kind, as left in a landfill many will leak toxic waste as they decompose.

 LED Monitors and TVs